-In order for a student to be eligible for FTE funding, the student must be actively enrolled in the school one or more days during the FTE survey week.
+For a student to be eligible for FTE funding, the student must be actively enrolled in the school one or more days during the FTE survey week.
 Any student withdrawn prior to the survey week is not eligible for FTE funding.
-The appropriate withdrawal code is reported on the day following the last day of membership.
+The appropriate withdrawal code is reported on the last day of membership.

-STUDENT WITHDRAWS FROM YOUR SCHOOL:
+IF THE STUDENT WITHDRAWS FROM YOUR SCHOOL:

-- Before the FTE survey week: Not eligible for FTE funding. - During the FTE survey week to a public school (including charter schools) within Broward County: - Student transfers to a Broward County Public School/charter school during survey week, the receiving school reports the student for FTE funding. - Student withdraws from a Broward County Public School/charter school during survey week, but does NOT enroll in another Broward County Public School/charter school until after survey week, the sending school reports the student for FTE funding. - During the FTE survey week to attend a public school in a Florida school district other than Broward, including FLVS: - o FTE is shared between the sending and receiving school. - FTE is not shared if the student does not enroll into the receiving school, only sending is eligible for FTE funding. - During FTE survey week to attend a public school in another state, a private school, or a Home Education Program, not including FLVS: - FTE is reported by the sending school for FTE funding.
+- Before the FTE survey week: Not eligible for FTE funding. - During the FTE survey week to a public school (including charter schools) within Broward County: - Student transfers to a Broward County Public School/charter school during survey week, the receiving school reports the student for FTE funding. - During survey week but does NOT enroll in another Broward County Public School/charter school until after survey week, the sending school reports the student for FTE funding. - During the FTE survey week to attend a public school in a Florida school district other than Broward, including FLVS: - o FTE is shared between the sending and receiving school. - o FTE is not shared if the student does not enroll into the receiving school, only the sending school is eligible for FTE funding. - During FTE survey week to attend a public school in another state, a private school, or a Home Education Program, not including FLVS: - FTE is reported by the sending school for FTE funding.